MikeHorn-git/Arch-Osint/README.md

 # 🏛️ Pros
 * Aur based packages are binary one.
 No build from source for quicker update.
 * Based on archlinux and blackarch repository.
 * Bash installer scripts with options.
-For build a VM from scratch or add to an existence system.
+For build a VM from scratch or add to an existent system.
 * Custom experience and features.
 * Disk space optimized.
 * Hardened OS.